kddubey/cappr/docs/source/motivation.rst

 These can be nontrivial modifications.
 Single-token references can sacrifice performance when you have quite a few classes, as it's not a typical instruction format.
 On the other hand, single-token transformations sacrifice useful semantics.
-And finetuning usually requires spending too much of your money and data.
+And finetuning costs too much time, money, and data.

-**The fact is: you can endlessley accomodate CVS, but you'll still have to write custom code to post-process its arbitrary outputs.** Fundamentally, sampling is not a clean solution to a classification problem.
+**The fact is: you can endlessley accomodate text generation, but you'll still have to write custom code to post-process its arbitrary outputs.** Fundamentally, sampling is not a clean solution to a classification problem.

 Recap
 -----